BigLep/filecoin-upload-action/examples/README.md

 4. Adjust hardcoded `minDays` and `maxTopUp` in `upload-to-filecoin.yml` to your needs

 **That's it!** The action automatically handles:
-- ✅ Saving PR metadata during build
+- ✅ Building CAR files from your build artifacts
-- ✅ Retrieving PR metadata during upload
+- ✅ Uploading to Filecoin with proper security
 - ✅ Commenting on the PR with results

 **Security:** ✅ Fork PRs can build but never access secrets.
 Financial parameters are hardcoded in the trusted workflow.